 The common superstition is that if you disturb a Fairy Ring you’ll be cursed by whatever created it.

 But to me, finding a Fairy Ring in your lawn is the curse itself, because, well, they can be a nightmare!

 This exists in the soil as lots of strands or filaments called Hyphae.
 These individual strands of Hyphae make up what is called Mycelium.

 This Mycelium spreads out in an arc which is often just a few centimetres across.
 It breaks down organic matter and takes the nutrients from the soil.
 In the right conditions, some species of fungi (not all) produce fruit in the form of mushrooms at the edges of the arc.
 These mushrooms are the reproductive structures of fungi.

 As times goes by, the Mycelium consumes all the nutrients from the soil and is forced to grow outwards into fresh areas to find more nutrients.
 Again, when conditions are right, some fungi produce mushrooms.

 Sometimes, a complete ring forms as the Mycelium spreads outwards looking for more nutrients.

 However, perfect circles are rare.

 If the outward growth of Mycelium is disturbed (by a mole, rocks within the soil, or vehicles churning up the ground) the shape can be disfigured.

-There Are Three Different Types of Fairy Rings
+Three Different Types of Fairy Rings

 When the disease appears it’s important to correctly identify the symptoms.
 There are three types of Fairy Ring which present themselves in three different ways;